Auroratide/Auroratide/README.md

 I am a **full-stack developer** with a passion for the web, accessibility, education, storytelling, and space!
-I write at [auroratide.com](https://auroratide.com), cross-posted on [dev.to](https://dev.to/auroratide) with thousands of views.
+I write at [auroratide.com](https://auroratide.com), cross-posted on [dev.to](https://dev.to/auroratide).

 Here are some of my favorite repos: